*Updated July 5, 2020

 We bought this for my niece when she turned 1, and she was still a little too small for it.
 But now, at two, it’s great!
 A xylophone can be for a boy or a girl.

 And while it might sound cool to just get them something musical that plays songs and does all the work for you, THIS instrument allows for children to learn some percussion instrument technique (even if they don’t know it!) and to learn about highs and lows.
-Musical exploration is natural for children of all ages!
+Musical exploration is natural and healthy for children of all ages!

 These are for the boy that loves anything with wheels!
 These toys encourage pretend play.
 They purposefully don’t come with all the bells and whistles so that the child can create his or her own play!